stacks-network/docs/src/pages/understand-stacks/microblocks.md

 ## Transaction states

-The Stacks block production model is described in [SIP-001][].
+The [Stacks block production model][] is described in SIP-001.
 The standard outlines the mechanism by which elected block leaders can produce blocks on the Stacks blockchain either by batching transactions or by streaming them.
 Microblocks are the product of the streaming model.